gricard/GCode/README.txt

      + Add event hooks to code (eye state change, trigger state change, shot firing, etc.)
           + Move things like LED changes into these hooks
           + Eventually these will also be used to update the LCD/OLED as well
+     + Weird bug in programming mode where it skips to the next register too quickly

+General:
+     + Shot queueing (allowed to have one shot queued)
+     + Debounce trigger release
      + OLED/LCD display support
      + Stats collection
      + Speaker + audio output support